Having trouble reattaching your hydraulic implements or attachments?

 A new device, the Hose End Chamber, prevents the pressure build up from thermal expansion from temperature changes throughout the day–even when your machinery is not in use!
 The H.E.C. product line ranges in size to fit most equipment from small, single-cylinder attachments to large, multi-cylinder attachments and was engineered to solve a common problem people face when working with hydraulic attachments.
 “Recoupling hydraulics can be very finicky; one instance it can reattach perfectly and another time the couplers and hoses are locked tight.
 It’s also not uncommon for leaks to develop or seals to blow out when not in use”, said Dale Maney, Creator and Founder, H.E.C.
 “Many years of frustration encountering the same hydraulic problems over-and-over inspired me to look for a solution to the problem, which is the hose end chamber”, said Maney.
 It simply couples to the end of your hydraulic hose after you uncouple from your power source and prevents the pressure build up from thermal expansion, which is similar to the overflow bottle on your car’s radiator.
 It remains there until the next time you need your implement at which time you uncouple the Hose End Chamber and go back to work.
-It also allows the attachment to actually rest without all of the stress induced into the system from the pressure build up due to thermal expansion.
+The Hose End Chamber allows the attachment to actually rest without all of the stress induced into the system due to thermal expansion.
 This lessens the chance of damaging hoses or seals while it’s not being used.

 It will work on any hydraulic attachment or implement by just selecting the correct mating hydraulic coupler tip that will hook it up to your tip; example, pioneer type or flush face.